 I am grateful for the relationships and friendships I have fostered with many Idahoans during my lifetime.

-It is an honor to be Idaho’s First Lady, and I am exceedingly happy for the time and love we are privileged to share with our sons, daughters-in-law, five grandchildren, and extended family.
+It is an honor to be Idaho’s First Lady, and I am exceedingly happy for the time and love we are privileged to share with our sons, daughters-in-law, six grandchildren, and extended family.